duydvu/blog/source/_posts/Zero-shot-image-classification-with-OpenAI-CLIP.md

 # Conclusion

 In this post, we explored OpenAI's CLIP, a model that can understand images and texts, and used it to perform zero-shot image classification on the Animal Faces dataset.
-We achieved an accuracy of 86% by just using texts to classify images.
-We also improved the model's performance by changing the text descriptions to include more specific details about the animals, and achieved an accuracy of 98% with 100% recall for the "wild" class.
-This demonstrates the power of zero-shot learning and the potential of models like CLIP to perform complex tasks without any training data.
+We achieved an accuracy of 98% by just using texts.
+This demonstrates the power of zero-shot learning and the potential of models that can understand multiple modalities.

+Howerver, while the model performed well on this dataset, it may not perform as well on other datasets.
+For example, if the task is to classify images of specific breeds of dogs or cats, the model may not be able to distinguish between them based on the text descriptions alone.
+It heavily depends on how the model was trained and the quality of the text descriptions.

+In such cases, it's still better to use traditional supervised learning methods to train a model on a specific dataset.
+But zero-shot learning can be a useful tool when you don't have enough labeled data for a specific task, or we can use it as a starting point for labeling data.

+# References

+- Radford, A. et al. (2021).
+Learning Transferable Visual Models From Natural Language Supervision. arXiv preprint arXiv:2103.00020.
+[Link](https://arxiv.org/abs/2103.00020)